microsoft/WhatTheHack/057-AzureRouteServer/Student/Challenge-02.md

 ## Introduction

-In this challenge you will introduce Azure Route Server in the topology you have built previously in order to establish dynamic routing accross the Hub and Spoke topology.
+In this challenge you will introduce Azure Route Server into the topology that you have built previously in order to establish dynamic routing across the Hub and Spoke topology.

 This challenge simulates the insertion pattern of firewall NVAs that have no hybrid or SDWAN connectivity and rely on Azure VPN or ExpressRoute gateways for the communication to on-premises networks.